Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- The combined points per game average of the two teams, 52.3, is 0.3 points greater than Sunday's over/under.
+- The two teams combine to score 52.3 points per game, 0.3 more than the over/under in this contest.

-- This contest's total is 3.9 points greater than the 48.1 these two squads combine to surrender per game this season.
+- The 48.1 combined points per game that these two squads have allowed this season are 3.9 fewer than the 52 total in this contest.

-- Cowboys games this season feature an average total of 52.6 points, a number 0.6 points higher than Sunday's over/under.
+- The Cowboys and their opponents have scored an average of 52.6 points per game in 2020, 0.6 more than Sunday's total.

-- The 52 over/under in this game is 8.9 points higher than the 43.1 average total in Giants games this season.
+- In 2020, games involving the Giants have averaged a total of 43.1 points, 8.9 fewer than this game's set over/under.

 Cowboys stats and trends

-- Dallas has gone over the point total in 75% of its opportunities this year (three times in four games with a set point total).
+- Dallas has hit the over in 75% of its opportunities this year (three times over four games with a set point total).

-- Dallas is 3-0 against the spread and 2-1 overall in games when it puts up more than 23.8 points.
+- Dallas is 3-0 against the spread and 2-1 overall this season when the team scores more than 23.8 points.

-- In games that Dallas piles up over 382 yards, the team is 3-0 against the spread and 2-1 overall.
+- In games that Dallas picks up over 382 yards, the team is 3-0 against the spread and 2-1 overall.

-- The Cowboys have three giveaways this season, while the Giants have four takeaways.
+- The Cowboys have turned the ball over three times this season, one fewer than the Giants have forced (4).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Giants.